puregorill/MACRO-HLA-BASIC/README.md

 The special feature of this macro collection is that it contains structure macros such as **IF-ELSE-ENDIF** or **REPEAT-UNTIL**.

+HLA means high level assembly.
+You can mix the HLA BASIC macros with mnemonics.
+But it is also possible - within limits - to program only with the HLA BASIC macros like in BASIC.
+It is a bit more inefficient, but of course much much faster than C64 BASIC.
+However, this comes with the disadvantage that the code is much longer (and somewhat more cumbersome, because it is not a real high level BASIC) than C64 BASIC.

 The whole project and also parts of the code are heavily influenced and inspired by the following project:
 &emsp;http://wilsonminesco.com/StructureMacros/
 <br><br>